AFRICA AT NOON IS 50!

 Every Wednesday at noon — since 1973! — African Studies Program faculty, students, and community members have gathered for AFRICA AT NOON, a one-hour weekly lecture series bringing diverse African research from scholars around the world to a campus and community audience.

 Spring 2024 Africa at Noon events will be livestreamed on Zoom.
-You can join by clicking here.
+Join Zoom.

 Check us out on the news at Madison360.